Mujtaba4li/Netflix-Clone-ReactJS-TailwindCSS-Sanity-/README.md

 # Netflix Clone

-This project is a Netflix clone built with Next.js, Tailwind CSS, React, Sanity, and Redux.
+This project is a Netflix clone built with ReactJS, TypeScript, Vite, Stripe Checkout & Webhooks, Redux Toolkit, Firestore, Google Authentication, and the MovieDB API.
 It aims to replicate the user interface and functionality of the Netflix streaming platform.

 [Netflix Clone live demo](https://netflix-clone-69c81.web.app/)